chapel-lang/chapel/doc/rst/meta/compiler-internals-doxygen/queries.rst

  * lastChecked matches the current revision number
- * the query is not an input query and no dependencies changed in this revision
+ * the query is not an input query and no dependencies changed in this revision (i.e., for all dependencies, lastChanged < currentRevision)

 Otherwise, the body of the query will be run.
 While running the body, the query framework tracks the queries called as dependencies.
 When ``QUERY_END`` is reached, the query framework decides if it is possible to reuse the previous result.
 In particular, if there were no changes in the result, the old result can be reused and then it may be possible to skip running queries dependent on this one.
+This is sometimes called the *early cutoff optimization* in the context of build systems.

 Requirements on Types Used in Queries
 -------------------------------------